-Is a Belgian Malinois the right protection dog for you?
+Are Belgian Malinois protection dogs right for you?

 In fact, the breed is so popular for protection and guard work, they’ve been used by the military, the police force, and even famous celebrities.
 One celebrity, Eva Mendes, uses her spunky Malinois named ‘Hugo’ as her personal protection dog.

 However, the Malinois was first bred in Belgium to herd sheep.
-So, why is this unassuming sheepdog so often used for protection and guarding?
+So, why is this unassuming sheepdog considered one of the best guard dog breeds in the world?
 Is the Belgian Malinois really a good guard dog?

 Just because the Belgian Malinois wasn’t originally bred to be a protection dog doesn’t mean it isn’t the perfect dog to protect you.
-In fact, when properly trained, the Malinois is one of the breeds most equipped to keep you and your family safe.
+In fact, with protection dog training, the Malinois is one of the breeds most equipped to keep you and your family safe.
 That’s because:

 Belgian Malinois aren’t just herding dogs—they’re working dogs.
 The Malinois breed is similar to the German Shepherd.
 They’re extremely smart, high-energy, loyal, and agile.
 Because of their intelligence, gentle spirit, physical agility, and strength—they have all the qualities necessary to make a perfect protection dog.
 All they need is the right training.